JLewinski/Nursing/Nursing.Svelte/README.md

 # Nursing with the Saints

-This application is build using Sveltekit and deno.
+This application is build using Svelte 5 and deno.
 It is a front end application for time tracking.
 It will be mostly used on mobile devices.
 It has a navigation bar at the bottom with links to different pages.